yasha-tester/proj69-task-manager/README.md

+# about:

+task manager page in html, made with starter files from https://github.com/john-smilga/node-express-course/tree/main/03-task-manager repo, while following tutorial.
+Its connected to MongoDB using Mongoose, has html page and api.

 <h2>how to use this task manager</h2>

 1. Download this repo, go to the repo folder, call "npm install" in terminal;